SyncToday/Data.Synchronization/README.md

 # Data.Synchronization

 This project can be used to synchronize data between different systems.
-Latest versions of [Sync.Today](https://sync.today) are built on the top of [Data.Synchronization](https://github.com/SyncToday/Data.Synchronization)
+Latest versions of [Sync.Today](https://sync.today) are built on the top of [Data.Synchronization](https://github.com/SyncToday/Data.Synchronization).
+Now also [Node.JS version](https://www.npmjs.com/package/datasynchronization).

 In order to build run